HelloCaribou/migrations-playground/README.md

 # Welcome to the Caribou playground!

-This is a repository for you to play around with the Caribou by creating fake migrations, and collaborate with other beta-testers to get a migration across the finish line!
+This is a repository for you to play around with Caribou by creating fake migrations, and collaborate with other beta-testers to get a migration across the finish line!

 ### Why should you use this project instead of any other personal project?